BJNFNE/boozook/README.md

 * python -m boozook.codex.decomp_tot path\to\game\directory *.TOT (replace there *.TOT with the name of the TOT Script including TOT extension, after that an folder called scripts gets created that stores the output from the Script.)

 # Extract Game resources
-* To extract the Game resources (STK) use this command:
+* To extract the Game resource use this command:
 * python -m boozook.archive PATH/TO/GAME/DIR

 # Rebuild Game resources